Best Horse Betting Sites For US Players

 For those who are unaware, the Triple Crown is the combination of the three most important and biggest races of the year.
 The Kentucky Derby is probably the most famous of the three, but the Belmont Stakes and the Preakness Stakes are equally important.
 Winning all three of these events is referred to as winning the Triple Crown.
 Thirteen horses have ever won the Triple Crown, and only two have won in the last 40 years – American Pharoah in 2015 and Justify in 2018.

-The 2020 Triple Crown season has been quite the odd one so far.
+The 2020 Triple Crown season was incredibly odd.
 To begin with, the COVID-19 pandemic began in earnest around the time that would normally be leading up to the Kentucky Derby.
 Given this, the Derby was postponed, and a few weeks later, so was the Preakness Stakes.
 The Kentucky Derby was set for September, while the Preakness Stakes was set for October.
 The Belmont Stakes, normally the last of the Triple Crown races, was only delayed a few weeks from its traditional start time.
 This situation changed the order in which the races took place.
-This year, the Belmont Stakes was the first of the Triple Crown races, while the Preakness and Derby are going to happen later.
+In 2020, the Belmont Stakes was the first of the Triple Crown races, while the Preakness and Derby are going to happen later.
 The Belmont Stakes was won by Triple Crown favorite Tiz The Law.
 Here’s what the odds looked like at the time for whether or not there would be a Triple Crown winner.

 - No -450